Skip to main content

 1 Unit

-A grade 9 course examining global history from the beginnings of humans through 1750 CE.
-Students explore major themes, concepts, and enduring issues using primary and secondary sources.
-This course is required for all high school students in New York.
+This course examines Global History and Geography chronologically.
+The grade 9 curriculum focuses on the history of civilization starting from the beginning of humans through 1750 CE.
+This course utilizes a chronological format organized around the major themes, concepts, and enduring issues of Global History.
+These themes and concepts are supported by the emphasis on developing interpretation skills through the use of various primary and secondary sources.
+This course is a requirement for all high school students in New York.

 110 Global History and Geography II